-You can also monitor the signal strength by hooking up a laptop/PC to the USB port and monitor it from the Web UI (see Figure 40 on page 57).
+You can also monitor the signal strength by hooking up a laptop/PC to the USB port and monitor it from the Web UI (see Figure 40).
 Access the Web UI by opening a browser and typing in the local IP address of the terminal 192.168.128.100.

-Figure 40: Signal strength on home page
+Figure 40: Signal strength on Home page